dnsimple/dnsimple-support/content/articles/transferring-domain-between-accounts.markdown

 # Transferring a Domain to Another DNSimple Account

-This article discusses transferring domains to other DNSimple accounts (moving domains internally from one DNSimple account to another).
+This article discusses how to move domains internally from one DNSimple account to another.
 This is different from transferring a domain away.
 To transfer a domain away from DNSimple, see [this article](https://support.dnsimple.com/articles/transferring-domain-away/).

 ---